Visa-Research/volepsi/README.md

 To link a non-cmake project you will need to link volepsi, libOTe,coproto, macoro, (sodium or relic), optionally boost and openss if enabled.
 These will be installed to the install location and staged to `./out/install/<platform>`.

-### Dependancy Managment
+### Dependency Management

 By default the dependencies are fetched automatically.
 This can be turned off by using cmake directly or adding `-D FETCH_AUTO=OFF`.
 For other options see the cmake output or that of `python build.py --help`.

-If the dependency is installed to the system, then cmake should automatically find it.
+If the dependency is installed to the system, then cmake should automatically find it if `VOLE_PSI_NO_SYSTEM_PATH` is `false`.
 If they are installed to a specific location, then you call tell cmake about them as
 ```
 python3 build.py -D CMAKE_PREFIX_PATH=install/prefix/path
 ```